← All Chapters|Part 1 — The Premise and the Witness

 "The thing squiggles in through the eye.
 It does a spiral around the optic nerve all the way to a certain point, and it's driven there by taste.
 And they said once it gets there, it has the taste of butterscotch."

-The optic nerve (cranial nerve II) provides a direct conduit from the orbital cavity to the brain, specifically to the lateral geniculate nucleus and then to the primary visual cortex.
+The optic nerve provides a direct conduit from the orbital cavity to the brain, specifically to the lateral geniculate nucleus and then to the primary visual cortex.
 It is, in neuroanatomical terms, the most direct route from the exterior of the skull to the interior of the brain that does not require penetrating the cranial bone.

 The Transfer